pareekshitreddy/sentence-transformers/discussion.md

 **Pros**:
 - Each model can specialize in its own task.
-- Simpler training procedure—no need to manage multi-task losses or sampling strategies.
+- Simpler training procedure no need to manage multi-task losses or sampling strategies.

 **Cons**:
 - Double the parameters and possibly double the inference time if you need both tasks at the same time.